 Chapter Summary

-This chapter is the start of the three related topics regarding storage systems - replication, partition and transaction.
-Replication is important because of these important properties it provides: 1) keep the data geographically close to the users 2) allow system to continue to work even if some of its parts have failed (redundancy) 3) allows scaling out to serve the increasing throughput.
+This chapter is the start of the three related topics regarding storage systems, namely replication, partition and transaction.
+Replication is important because of these these properties it provides:

 Question Summary